penuts7644/pygor/README.rst

 Development
 ^^^^^^^^^^^

-Development of ImmunoProbs is in an active state.
 If you would like to see new features, please open a new `issue <https://github.com/penuts7644/ImmunoProbs/issues/new>`__.

 It is also possible to help out ImmunoProbs development by forking this project and creating a `pull request <https://github.com/penuts7644/ImmunoProbs/compare>`__ to submit new features.